Bangladesh

 • Sunrise Wildlife Spotting | Very early in the morning when the sun rises, we will get into a small country boat and explore the silent beauty of Sundarban in expectation of encountering wildlife.

 • They come very close to river banks to drink fresh water.
-We hope to meet with the dears, thousands of birds, wild pigs and many other wild animals.
+We hope to meet with deer, thousands of birds, wild pigs and many other wild animals.

 • Royal Bengal Tiger | If we are lucky enough, we might even come across the famed Royal Bengal Tiger.